Jennifer Lopez Hired Joanna Gaines To Design New Beach House

 “I was like, ‘Yes just help me!
 A little bit!
 Like, you don’t even have to come out here, you have the baby, how’s the baby?” relates Lopez.

-Well it seems her wishes have come true and Gaines has traveled to Malibu to assist with her renovation project.
+Well, it seems her wishes have come true and Gaines has traveled to Malibu to assist with her renovation project.

-There’s no telling how this project relates to the Gaines’ upcoming show, if it even does, but it could suggest at more luxury home renovation projects which would be a change of pace for the Magnolia brand.
+There’s no telling how this project relates to the Gaines’ upcoming show, if it even does, but it could suggest at more luxury home renovation projects, which would be a change of pace for the Magnolia brand.

-In any case it is likely a fun project for Gaines who may now have clients with deep pockets who are excited to see their new home sparkle.
+In any case, it is likely a fun project for Gaines who may now have clients with deep pockets who are excited to see their new home sparkle.